expo/expo/docs/pages/guides/monorepos.md

 1. Make sure Metro is watching the full monorepo, not just **apps/cool-app**.
 2. Tell Metro where it can resolve packages.
 They might be installed in **apps/cool-app/node_modules** or **node_modules**.
+3. Force Metro to only resolve (sub)packages from the `nodeModulesPaths`.

 We can configure that by creating a **metro.config.js** with the following content.